-Supersedes: ADMINISTRATIVE LEAVE FOR EMPLOYEES, BENEFITS AND COMPENSATION PROGRAM FOR EXECUTIVE AND UNCLASSIFIED EMPLOYEES OF THE CITY ii.
-Shift Fire Personnel\ employed on or after October 5, 1991
+Supersedes: ADMINISTRATIVE LEAVE FOR EMPLOYEES, BENEFITS AND COMPENSATION PROGRAM FOR EXECUTIVE AND UNCLASSIFIED EMPLOYEES OF THE CITY i.
+General Employees ii.
+Shift Fire Personnel employed on or after October 5, 1991

 Except as provided for in the Administrative Regulations, employees who occupy permanent positions in the city service shall earn vacation hours at the following rates: